-Ricky L. Rod, RN, CEN, NREMT-P, is currently a QA/QI Clinical Nurse Coordinator for the EMS Division, San Diego Fire Department, and Rural/Metro San Diego.
+Ricky L. Rod, RN, NRP is a retired QA/QI Clinical Nurse Coordinator for the EMS Division, San Diego Fire Department, and Rural/Metro San Diego.
 He is currently a Deployment asset, both RN and Paramedic, for the US Department of HHS, NDMS.

-Prior experience includes Paramedic Field Training Coordinator, RN Clinical Educator and Paramedic Field Training Officer in San Diego since 1987.
-Ricky Rod has been employed in Emergency Medical Services since 1973, including being one of the first EMTs in the United States Navy.
+Prior experience includes Paramedic Field Training Coordinator, RN Clinical Educator, and Paramedic Field Training Officer in San Diego since 1987.
+Ricky has been employed and licensed in Emergency Medical Services since 1973, including being one of the first EMTs in the United States Navy.

-Ricky enjoys providing EMS for special events, including the Super Bowl, marathons, and golf tournaments.
-He and his wife, Linda, currently reside in the beautiful Laguna mountain community of Alpine, Calif., and have one son, who currently serves as a Chief Petty Officer in the United States Coast Guard.
+Ricky enjoys providing EMS For special events, including three NFL Super Bowl events, marathons, and golf tournaments.
+He and his wife, Linda, reside in the beautiful Laguna mountain community of Alpine, CA, and have one son, who currently serves as Chief Petty Officer in the United States Coast Guard.